 In step two, we use poststratification to weight the predictions (θ) for each demographicgeographic combination (r).
-We use US Census data to identify the population frequency of each demographic-geographic combination.
-The population estimates were obtained from the U.S. Census Annual Population Estimates by Sex, Age, Race, and Hispanic Origin (US Census Bureau, 2018).
+We use US Census data to identify the population frequency of each demographic geographic combination.
+The population estimates were obtained from the US Census Annual Estimates of the Resident Population by Sex, Age, Race, and Hispanic Origin for the United States and States (US Census Bureau, 2016).
 These frequencies (N) provide the weights we use to produce the MRP estimates for each CWA: